 For short journeys it’s worth taking the bus rather than the Tube – the price is lower (£1.50 with an Oyster/contactless card, you can’t pay in cash any more) and you get a better view.
 You can even use them as a cheaper alternative to a sightseeing bus by taking one of the routes pasing the city’s main sites.
 Try the 88 (Camden, Oxford Street, Piccadilly Circus, Trafalgar Square, Westminster Abbey, the Houses of Parliament and the Thames) or the 4 (Waterloo, Somerset House, the Royal Courts of Justice, Fleet Street, St Paul’s Cathedral and the Barbican).

-Lots of companies run boat tours along the Thames, but the budget way to see London from the water is on the Thames Clipper river boat.
+Lots of companies run boat tours along the Thames, but the cheapest way to see London from the water is on the Thames Clipper river boat.
 It’s a commuter service but runs along the same scenic stretch of river.
 Fares are calculated by zone – a single from the London Eye to Greenwich costs £9.60 for a cash fare or £6.40 with an Oyster/contactless card.

-Finally if you’re feeling energetic, you can hire a Santander Cycles bike (aka Boris bikes).
+Finally if you’re feeling energetic, you can hire a Santander Cycles bike (aka Boris bike).
 You can pick them up from docking stations around central London and they cost £2 to access the bikes for 24 hours then you can make as many journeys under 30 minutes as you like for free.

 So those are my tips for seeing London on a budget – do you know of any more London bargains or have any money-saving tips?